 Very little research has been carried out to establish what constitutes a “good” funeral.
-Sarah Jones, from Full Circle Funerals, is leading a study to identify which aspects of funerals people find helpful and to see whether funerals have an impact on long-term well-being.
+Sarah Jones, from Full Circle Funerals, is co-producing a study to identify which aspects of funerals people find helpful and to see whether funerals have an impact on long-term well-being.
 It is hoped that this knowledge will then be used to better understand how best to support people.
 Information about the first phase of this research can be found below.

 Validated funeral satisfaction score

 There is currently no validated method to measure funeral satisfaction.
 Without this measure, it is very hard to do any meaningful research to understand the impact that a funeral has after bereavement.
 It is very hard to understand what good funeral care looks like, and how services can be improved to best meet the needs of bereaved people and families.

 In this next phase of this research, the five factors that have been identified in our previous research (see below) are being used to create a funeral satisfaction score.
 The development of a score involves developing a questionnaire and then testing it on as many people as possible.
 The results (the more the better) are then analysed using statistics and mathematical modelling.
 The best questions and structure then becomes clear.
 The more thorough this testing process is, the better and more reliable the final score will be at measuring funeral satisfaction.

 This project is in collaboration with Dr Pete Branney from University of Bradford, and Dr Julie Rugg from University of York.
 The pilot phase of this study has been completed and the results are being analysed.
 Once this has been completed, more details about the next phase of this project will be available here.

 Funeral Experts By Experience – Ideas, Concerns and Expectations about how a body is cared for by funeral directors